 Emeritus Professor Gareth Brenton, former Facility Director, has been honoured at the British Mass Spectrometry Society Conference at Eastbourne on 15 September 2016 with The BMSS Medal in 'Recognition of outstanding and sustained contributions to the British Mass Spectrometry Society in the promotion of Mass Spectrometry'.

 The NMSF hosted 38 postgraduate students and researchers from universities accross the UK for their annual 3-day Summer School covering a whole host of Mass Spectrometry technques and principals.Learn More

-Twenty Year 11 and Year 12 students from St Michael's Independent School, Llanelli.
-Outreach included 4 demos.
+Twenty Year 11 and Year 12 students from St Michael's Independent School, Llanelli as part of our School Outreach program.